 If you struggle with sleep, you're not alone.
 Apply these tips to get the sleep you deserve.

-If caffeine, tobacco, or alcohol are consumed too close before bedtime they can make your sleep lighter and increase your number of washroom visits during the night.
+If caffeine, tobacco, or alcohol are consumed too close before bedtime, even in small doses, they can make your sleep lighter and increase your number of washroom visits during the night.

 If you catch yourself watching the clock, turn it around.
 If your pets keep you up, keep them in another room.
 If your phone vibrates, turn it off.